Mooru Guttu Ondu Sullu Ondu Nija: Plot

-This is a low budget comedy movie with the overall movie being shot in a single house.
-The movie starts with the family having four children with Komal as the eldest son and three girls.
+The entire movie was shot in a single house.
+A family has four children with Komal, the eldest son, and three girls.
 The overall movie is a drama taking place in a house in one day.
-The parents are scheduled to a one-day trip to Tirupati.
+The parents are scheduled for a one-day trip to Tirupati.
 The children, knowing about it, the elder three children inform their lovers to come to their home.

-But the comedy starts when their aunt comes to sleep in their home.
-The lovers are supposed to hide in their rooms so that they don't get seen by other siblings and the aunt.
-After some time the appu (Ramesh Aravind) arrives with some relational links and sleeps in their home.
-He visits each of the children's rooms and the interesting thing is to watch how each of them hide their lovers in their home.
-Finally, next day when the parents arrive, various truths are brought in front of them with some feelings.
+The comedy starts when their aunt comes to sleep in their home.
+The lovers are supposed to hide in their rooms to not be seen by other siblings and the aunt.
+After some time Appu arrives with some relational links and sleeps in their home.
+He visits each of the children's rooms and the children hide their lovers.
+The next day when the parents arrive, various truths are exposed to them with some hard feelings.